Too Much Salt?

 Almost everyone is familiar with Sodium Chloride, but you probably refer to it as salt.
-This flavor enhancing mineral is a common additive to food- but too much Sodium Chloride and you’ll find yourself compromising your health!
+This flavor enhancing mineral is a common additive to food- but too much Sodium Chloride and you’ll find yourself compromising your health.
 Damage from excessive salt isn’t just exclusive to people; it harms your plants too!
-The impact of salt has been known for many years, as even the ancients used salt for biological warfare, utilizing it to destroy their enemy’s fields and crops.
+The impact of salt on plants has been known for many years.
+Our ancestors were aware of this and used salt for biological warfare, utilizing it to destroy their enemy’s fields and crops.
 As we move further into winter and snow becomes an increasing possibility, mindful salting of driveways and walkways is necessary for preventing plant damage.
 Sodium Chloride may be the most commonly used and the least expensive, but it is also the most harmful to your trees and shrubs.

 Because many trees are already taking in less water in the winter, the side effects become most apparent in the spring.
 If spring rains are heavy and consistent, damage will be lessened as the soil is flushed and levels of sodium chloride are reduced—however, if spring rains are not adequate, you may need to take action yourself.
 Signs that salt in the soil have exceeded the level that a plant can tolerate include stunted growth and yellowing leaves (in conifers, needles will turn brown and drop) as well as increasingly slow penetration of water into soil.